-The heat pump can produce up to 8 to 10 gallons (30 to 38 liters) of condensation per hour depending on the humidity of the ambient air.
+The heat pump can produce up to 30 gallons of condensation per hour depending on the humidity of the ambient air.
 Determine if the water is condensation or a possible leak.

 - 1. Deactivate heat pump, leaving the filter pump on.
-After several hours, determine if the water is still coming from the heat pump. - 2.
-If using chlorine or bromine as a pool/spa sanitizer, test the water around the heat pump using a test strip.
+After several hours, determine if water is still coming from the heat pump. - 2.
+If using chlorine or bromine as a pool / spa sanitizer, test the water around the heat pump using a test strip.
 If the test strip indicates that chlorine or bromine is present, a leak may exist.